py-baudin/epgpy/docs/basics.md

 ### Sequence definition and functions

-Sequences are normally defined as (nested) python lists, and passed to the simulation functions:
+Sequences are normally defined as (optionally nested) python lists, and passed to the simulation functions:

 ```python
 # define a sequence